r-ballard/Getting-and-Cleaning-Data/README.md

-#ReadMe.md for Course Project "Getting and Cleaning Data" Coursera April 2015
+#ReadMe.md for Course Project "Getting and Cleaning Data" Coursera October 2016
 ##R. Ballard

 This Analysis was performed to parse the raw USCI   HAR dataset into a more summarized form.
 Below is a list of steps taken to derive the summarized table from the original data.